 One partner has an idea of Saturday plans, but forgets to tell the other what they have in mind.
 The day doesn’t go as planned, leading to frustration and pointed fingers.
 Fail #3.

 Raise your hand if you’ve been in any one of these three situations.
 (I’m raising all three of my hands.)
-Let’s take a dive into how clear communication leads to happiness in relationships.
+Let’s talk about how clear communication leads to happiness in relationships.

 How Does Poor Communication Affect My Relationship?